latest nhpb_banner 1__compressed2

 Help with Medical Bills

-The Department of Social Services in Connecticut uses state and federal government funds to provide assistance with paying child care costs to low income parents or families.
+The Department of Social Services in Connecticut uses state and federal government funds to provide help paying child care costs to low income parents or families.
 There may also be free vouchers to pay for a large portion of, if not all, daycare costs.
-Find how to apply below.
-The main program available is known as Care 4 Kids.
+The main program available to low-income families is known as Care 4 Kids and find how to get help with paying for child care and locating a provider below.

-Subsidies and financial assistance is only offered for qualified low income and poor families.
-In addition, the parent needs to be in job training, working full time, or in school or some other form of education activity.
+Financial assistance in the form of a voucher is only offered for qualified low income and working poor families.
+In addition to qualifying based on income, the parent needs to be in job training, working full time, or in school or some other form of education activity.
 The child also needs to be under the age of 13, or 19 if they are disabled.
 If the applicant is in school or some type of class, a minimum threshold for hours will need to be met as well.
 So the state will not subsidize care for periods of time when the parent could be providing care.

 The Connecticut Department of Social Services will decide this amount by looking at many factors.
 These include the parents’ work or training schedule, if the child has special needs, the children(s) age, and their total household income.
 In almost all cases a Family Fee/co-payment is required.
 The parent will be responsible for paying the provider their portion of the Family Fee and any other child care charges or fees that are not covered by the program.